andreciobezerra/the-sandman-library/README.md

 * HTML 5
 * Bootstrap
-* Javascript / Jquery
+* Javascript / JQuery
 * Webpack
-* Firebase with FireStore
+* Firebase with Firestore

 ## How to install and use